 For the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT and maintaining status.

-If you are considered currently employed by your employer and they have given you an authorized time off, paid or unpaid, then it will not count against your unemployment.
+If you are considered currently employed by your employer and they have given you an authorized time off, paid or unpaid, then it should not count against your unemployment.
 Authorized time off, and vacation time do not typically add to your unemployment days while on initial OPT or the STEM extension.
 We suggest that you keep for your records an email, letter, or similar type of documentation from your employer authorizing the leave, and that you document the date of return to paid employment once that occurs.

 There is not specific guidance from SEVP or USCIS regarding OPT and furloughs.
 However, you should first determine whether you are being laid off or placed on a temporary leave but still considered an employee.
 A furlough is typically an employer-directed leave for a temporary, defined period of time after which you will return to work.